 No pictures of tents (hard to set them up in the office) and like I said, not much of a tent guy.
 Here is the list just for continuity.
-The tarp I still use today is the rain fly from the 1972 North Face Mountain tent and I use my walking poles for the set up.
+For many years the tarp I used was the rain fly from the 1972 North Face Mountain tent and I use my walking poles for the set up.
 In 2017 I finally broke down and bought a Gossamer Gear Twinn Tarp to save 7 ounces.

 - Canvas Army Tent Halves (they connected at the ridge with buttons so each person carried half a tent) about 10# complete

 - Alps Mountaineering Mystique II, two person, 5.19#, ’02-